13 Types Of Writing Every Writer Should Master

 2. Narrative Writing

-Stories are everywhere around you and provide ample opportunity for you to express your imagination.
+Stories are everywhere around you and provide ample opportunity to express your imagination.

-In narrative writing, you tell a story that’s 100 per cent truthful, primarily factual but embellished for reader enjoyment or fiction.
-Stories are everywhere around you and provide ample opportunity for you to express your imagination.
+In forms of writing like narrative writing, you tell a story that’s 100 percent truthful, primarily factual but embellished for reader enjoyment or fiction.
+Stories are everywhere around you and provide ample opportunity to express your imagination.

 Examples of the narrative style include: